SwissDataScienceCenter/contributed-project-templates/Renv/.rstudio_config_dir/README.md

 # RStudio Customisations

-If you want automatically have your custom RStudio preferences applied to your RStudio server session you can alter the contents of the the `rstudio-prefs.json` file in this directory.
+If you want to automatically have your custom RStudio preferences applied to your RStudio server session you can alter the contents of the the `rstudio-prefs.json` file in this directory.
 You will also need to uncomment the line in the Dockerfile that copies it to `/home/rstudio/.config/rstudio/rstudio-prefs.json`.

 You will find an example of a more custom `rstudio-prefs.json` file in `custom-rstudio-prefs.json` this showcases more of the available options.